kwaters3/Code-Quiz/README.md

 # JavaScript Brain Teasers
 A coding assessment that includes a timed coding quiz with multiple choice questions.
+Click on the link to take you to the Quiz: (https://kwaters3.github.io/Code-Quiz/)

 ## Webpage Preview
 ![Screenshot](Assets/Images/Screenshot_2023-08-09_14-49-44.png)